Supreeth095/DataViz3/README.md

 This is intuitive to the observer.

 2.I have used Area to display the various NPUs.
 This is the best for of representation as all the details such as size, shape of the NPU etc. can be seen by the user.

 3. Since the data set focuses on crime records since 2008, I have filtered out the previous years' records for all visualizations.
+4. Interactions: Hovering over an NPU area will give the details:
+    1. Name of the NPU
+    2. Year of occur date
+    3. Number of records.

 Attributes and their marks and channels are: